-A legend relates how in the fourth century the Vikings (some say the Scots) defeated a Pictish army, slaying all but their king and his son whom they cornered on a cliff top.
-From these two, the victorious chieftain hoped to extract the secret recipe for heather ale.
+A legend relates how in the 4th century the Vikings (some say the Scots) defeated a Pictish army.
+They slaughtered all but the king and his son, whom they cornered on a cliff top.
+From these two the victorious chieftain hoped to extract the secret recipe for heather ale.
 After torturing the pair for a short while, the Pictish king offered to reveal the recipe if his son died a quick death.
-The prince was quickly dispatched, and thrown from the cliff, upon which the Pictish king revealed that though he was sure he himself could keep the secret, he had had doubts about his son’s ability; and with that he grappled with the Viking chief and hurled both of them over the cliff.
+The captors obliged and threw the prince from the cliff.
+The Pictish king then revealed that though he was sure he himself could keep the secret, he had had doubts about his son’s ability.
+With that he grappled with the Viking chief and hurled both of them over the precipice.

-Other interpretations include the more romantic notion that white heather grows over the final resting places of faeries, or the idea that in a country of many ancient battles, white heather grew on patches of ground where no blood had been shed.
-Indeed white heather’s luck appears originally to have been associated mainly with battles; in 1544 Clan Ranald attributed a victory to the fact they had worn white heather in their bonnets, and Cluny of Clan MacPherson attributed his escape after Culloden to the fact that searchers had overlooked him whilst he slept on a patch of white heather.
+Other interpretations include the idea that white heather grows over the final resting places of faeries.
+There was also a belief that in a country of many ancient battles, white heather grew on patches of ground where no blood had been shed.
+Indeed, from early on, white heather’s luck appears to have an association with battles.
+In 1544 Clan Ranald attributed a victory to the fact they had worn white heather in their bonnets.
+Cluny of Clan MacPherson eluded his pursuers after Culloden.
+He believed his escape was due to the fact that searchers had overlooked him whilst he slept on a patch of white heather.

-The soporific aroma from the dried flowers was also put to use to make heather mattresses, by packing long lengths of dried, flowering heather together in the bed frame, flowers uppermost and leaning slightly towards the bed head.
+The soporific aroma from the dried flowers was also put to use to make heather mattresses.
+Long lengths of dried, flowering heather were placed together in the bed frame, flowers uppermost and leaning towards the bed head.
 In the 16th century James VI’s tutor George Buchanan wrote that a heather bed was “… so pleasant, that it may vie in softness with the finest down, while in salubrity it far exceeds it … and restores strength to fatigued nerves, so that those who lie down languid and weary in the evening, arise in the morning vigorous and sprightly.”